sharktacos/OpenColorIO-configs/docs/Unreal.md

 create master material using material properties, modify MegaScan to add in roughness and get rid of channel packing, use Ai names.

+if combine mesh option is on can you get elements for materials?